smockle-archive/matrix/README.md

 # matrix

-Multi dimensional matrices and matrix functions.
+Single or multi dimensional matrices and matrix functions.

 ## Installation